aishwarysrivastava1/ImageDeraining/MFDNet/README.md

 ## Overview

-This repository contains a cleaned and GitHub-ready implementation of **MFDNet** for single-image deraining, adapted for experimentation on different modern deraining benchmarks.
+This repository contains an implementation of **MFDNet** for single-image deraining, adapted for experimentation on different modern deraining benchmarks.

 - Implements core model in `MFDNet.py`
 - Includes training pipeline in `train.py`